 Jason needed to convince his management team that their back-end systems, at their rate of growth, would break down, be inflexible and unsustainable.
 Along with this, he needed to unravel a complex technology partnership.

-‘When we started looking at back office systems (for Healthpost), an ERP was something we understood, and was something we already had as a business, even though it may have been substandard.
-It was also on-premise, not internationalised, and plugged into our Order Management Platform that was actually built by the agency who built our ecommerce site.
+‘When we started looking at back office systems (for Healthpost), an ERP was something we understood and already had as a business, even though it may have been substandard.
+It was also on-premise, not internationalised, and plugged into our Order Management Platform, built by the agency that built our ecommerce site.
 We were joined at the hip!
-They had built Magento, the OMS and all the custom integrations, and owned all of it too, including the connection to the ERP.
-My no #1 priority was to derisk that situation, find a way of decoupling the stack, and get to a place where we adopted SaaS solutions for every possible function in the stack.
+They had built Magento, the OMS, and all the custom integrations and owned all of it, including the connection to the ERP.
+My #1 priority was to derisk that situation, find a way of decoupling the stack, and get to a place where we adopted SaaS solutions for every possible function in the stack.
 We wanted to be a SaaS first business.

-It took some evangelising and explaining to the rest of the company: we’d get API connectivity, no more worries about infrastructure… basically all those issues we had been dealing with, I asked, do you want that to go away?!
-Eventually, we came to the point where we were looking at what systems we needed to replace or add to.
-We knew we needed to get rid of the ERP and bring in a CRM, and we wanted to build an unlimited scale system.
-Cost is always a consideration for these major pieces of work, but moreover for us it was less about cost, and more about getting total scalability AND flexibility.’
+It took some evangelising and explaining to the rest of the company: we’d get API connectivity, no more worries about infrastructure… all those issues we had been dealing with.
+I asked, do you want that to go away?!
+Eventually, we came to the point of looking at what systems to replace or add to.
+We knew we needed to eliminate the ERP and bring in a CRM, and we wanted to build an unlimited-scale system.
+Cost is always a consideration for these major pieces of work, but moreover, for us, it was less about cost and more about getting total scalability AND flexibility.’

 Jonathan Bellwood – Founder of Peoplevox and VP Industry Solutions, Descartes

 ‘Here’s an analogy for you.
 Consider the human body.
-We have a heart, a brain, multiple organs that are all separated.
-We do not have one core component, that serves everything.
+We have a heart, a brain, and multiple organs that are all separated.
+We do not have one core component that serves everything.
 We can switch things out and focus on one thing at a time, to repair!
-A D2C business should be very similar with their systems.
-Don’t have one thing that serves everything, it won’t do it very well and it’s a single point of failure.
+A D2C business should be very similar to their systems.
+Don’t have one thing that serves everything, it won’t do it very well, and it’s a single point of failure.
 A hip replacement is somewhat less painful than a whole core system replacement because otherwise, well… you would die.

 Oliver Rhodes & Lindsay Brush, from our Glew Peoplevox Webinar

 ‘What we are finding, and is being proven more over the last two or three years, is that the distributed technology stack is ‘coming of age’.
 The key component is something like a Glew Analytics to layer on top of it all, to drive your most important metrics.
-It really is ok to be doing various tasks, like raising purchase orders, in different systems, rather than trying to shoehorn it all in one place, so long as you have the data accessible, easily.
+It really is ok to do various tasks, like raising purchase orders, in different systems, rather than trying to shoehorn it all in one place, so long as you have the data easily accessible.